eti-p-doray/log6308/README.md

 This will run model training and validation.
 Progress is written in console and optionally can be saved to log/model_name/ as a .csv with `--log_perf` flag.
 Model state is always saved to log/model_name/ folder and can be visualized with tensorboad.

+We have provided a small subset of the data in binary form.
+To use it when running models, file inputs paths need to be provided:

+`python3 netflix_0.0_latent.py -i nf_prize_dataset/small_nf_training.npz -t nf_prize_dataset/small_nf_probe.npz`